Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 Wisconsin Betting Records & Stats

-- Wisconsin's five games this season have gone over this contest's total of 138.5 points three times.
+- In three games this season, Wisconsin and its opponents have gone over 138.5 combined points.

-- Wisconsin's games this year have an average point total of 142.8, 4.3 more points than this matchup's over/under.
+- Wisconsin's contests this year have an average total of 142.8, 4.3 more points than this game's over/under.

 - The Badgers have covered the spread twice in five opportunities this season.